scottmsinger/smpv/README.md

 a simple, serverless, file version system for artists to use to get around folder bloat and rediculous file names with words like "final", and "mostfinal", and "mostestfinalist" and "no_really_this_one_is_final".

+Based loosely on the PDI/DWA percs rev ctl

 All it does do is
 - make a a subfolder in the current location named .smpv